 Locally Grown, home made jams, jellies and condiments.
 Made the old fashioned way like gramma did!
 Also handcrafted wearable goods and hand spun yarns from Louisville, KY knitting guild.

 Elegance handcrafted all natural products: Scented fragrance candles.
 Moisturizing Shea body butter.
 Designer’s fragrance roll-on oils for men and women.
 Designer’s fragrance body oils for men and women.
 Fragrance blessed oils.
 Fragrance Shea body butter soap with special oils to beautify your skin.
 Moisturizing fragrance bubble bath, shower gels, and body lotions.
 Designer’s fragrance bath sets for men and women.
 Essential oils. www.etsy.com/shop/godsbathandbody

 Susan Frazier, firstname.lastname@example.org

-Women’s music cds, dvds, books and other cool merchandise from the artists.
+Women’s music cds, dvds, songbooks and other cool merchandise by the festival artists. www.goldenrod.com

 Julie Haan, email@example.com